Tunisia's ruling Islamists see elections in six months

 The small North African country, whose 2011 uprising against Ben Ali inspired Arab revolts elsewhere, has been in crisis since Islamist militants assassinated an opposition leader in July, setting off protests demanding that Ennahda step down.

-Tunisia's post-uprising transition has been relatively peaceful compared with its neighbours, Egypt, whose army ousted an elected Islamist president, and Libya, where rival militias are threatening to tip the country back into war.
+Tunisia's post-uprising transition has been relatively peaceful compared with its neighbors, Egypt, whose army ousted an elected Islamist president, and Libya, where rival militias are threatening to tip the country back into war.

 But the opposition - a coalition of Nida Tounes, whose ranks include former Ben Ali officials, and smaller leftist parties - fears Ennahda will delay handing over power after the next three weeks of negotiations.

-The election date is likely to be one of the most sensitive issues in negotiations, according to the head of Tunisia's powerful UGTT labour union that brokered the dialogue.
+The election date is likely to be one of the most sensitive issues in negotiations, according to the head of Tunisia's powerful UGTT labor union that brokered the dialogue.

 "We are trying to reach a deal on this and other points," said Maghreb Republican Party leader Boussairi Bou Abdeli.